mlemlody/Source-1-Games/README.md

 If it has not been asked for, create a new issue with at least the following information:

- - The game your asking for the enhancement
+ - The game you're asking for the enhancement
  - A clear description of what exactly you want
  - Justification as to why this is something that is needed
  - Why we should do this feature rather than doing some other feature on the list